-My son has low self esteem.
+My son has low self-esteem.
 He’s eight.
-I always try to tell him how well he does things yet he does not believe me.
+I always try to tell him how well he does things, yet he does not believe me.
 He constantly thinks he has to do everything perfect the first time and melts down if he doesn’t.
 Do you have any solutions or recommend any good books I can read about this?
 Please help.
 Thanks, Dave.

-Realize that too much praise can backfire
+My son has low self-esteem: Realize that too much praise can backfire.

 Start trying to look at when and how you praise your son.
-If you praise too often and for really unremarkable stuff, you actually end up instead creating a lot of attention seeking behaviour inadvertently.
+If you praise too often and for really unremarkable stuff, you actually end up instead creating a lot of attention-seeking behaviour inadvertently.
 I’ll give you an example.
 Let’s pretend your son is engaged in an activity.
 You interrupt to praise him.
 He enjoys the praise (who wouldn’t?).
 He would like more of it, so if these interruptions happen on a regular basis, he subconsciously looks for ways of getting more of the same.
-He soon figures out that if he engages in self-criticism, like any well meaning parent, you will likely rush over and take the time and effort to assure him that what he’s done is not worthy of his harsh critique.
+He soon figures out that if he engages in self-criticism, like any well-meaning parent, you will likely rush over and take the time and effort to assure him that what he’s done is not worthy of his harsh critique.

-Over time, the constant self-criticism becomes a habit and he genuinely starts to believe that what he’s doing isn’t any good.
+Over time, the constant self-criticism becomes a habit, and he genuinely starts to believe that what he’s doing isn’t any good.
 Now he’s no longer doing whatever it is he’s doing for the innate worth the activity holds but instead to get positive feelings from you.
 You have become the arbitrator of what is worthy and what isn’t.

-My son has low self-esteem: Teach him to trust himself
+My son has low self-esteem: Teach him to trust himself.